alphagov/government-service-design-manual/service-manual/users/user-research/onlineomnibussurvey.md

 ##Guidance

 Online Omnibus surveys are an effective way of interviewing a representative number of people, in a short period of time, and for a relatively low cost.
-Omnibus surveys of this type use an online panel to gather the sample, and as with regular offline Omnibus survey, costs are kept down by collating questions on a variety of subjects, from a number of clients.
+Omnibus surveys of this type use an online panel to gather the sample, and as with regular offline Omnibus surveys, costs are kept down by collating questions on a variety of subjects, from a number of clients.

 ##Where/how you might use it